duggal1/duggal1/README.md

 Stripe, Paddle, HubSpot, Salesforce, Shopify, Zendesk, Slack, Google Workspace

 ---
 ## AI work

-- LLM applications that need structured outputs, not loose chat
+- Context systems over messy business data
-- RAG over product, support, CRM, and operational data
+- Retrieval that finds, ranks, and grounds answers
-- Agent flows with clear ownership, fallbacks, and handoff rules
+- Tool workflows with state, retries, and handoffs
-- Vector search for retrieval, matching, ranking, and memory
+- Structured outputs that systems can actually use
-- Prompt systems with test cases and failure checks
+- Human review for risky or unclear decisions
-- Model routing when cost, latency, or quality matters
+- Evals built from real failures
-- LLM evaluation before outputs reach users
+- Tracing for cost, latency, and output quality

 ---